Amazon Outdoor Deals

 Forged knife steel texture macro shot

-MagnaCut vs. M390: The Battle of the Super Steels
+MagnaCut vs. M390: The Ultimate Battle of the Super Steels

-Has the long-reigning king of edge retention finally been dethroned?
-A deep dive into toughness, corrosion resistance, and real-world performance.
+Has the long-reigning, undisputed king of premium edge retention finally been dethroned?
+A deep metallurgical dive into toughness, corrosion resistance, and real-world performance.

 The Contestants: Old King vs. New Challenger